Suspiria: Cast

+Director Dario Argento provides the narration in the original Italian version.
+In the English version, the narration is provided by William Kiehl.

 Production

 Development

 Argento based Suspiria in part on Thomas De Quincey's essay Suspiria de Profundis (1845).
 Critic Maitland McDonagh notes: "In Argento's reading [of the material], the three mothers generate/inhabit a cinematic world informed by Jungian archetypal imagery, each holding sway over a particular city."
 Argento said the idea for the film came to him after a trip through several European cities, including Lyon, Prague, and Turin.
-He became fascinated by the "Magic Triangle," a point where the countries of France, Germany, and Switzerland meet; this is where Rudolf Steiner, a controversial social reformer and occultist, founded an anthroposophic community.
+He became fascinated by the "Magic Triangle", a point where the countries of France, Germany, and Switzerland meet; this is where Rudolf Steiner, a controversial social reformer and occultist, founded an anthroposophic community.
 Commenting on witchcraft and the occult, Argento stated: "There's very little to joke about.
 It's something that exists."
 The title and general concept of "The Three Mothers"—a concept Argento would expand upon in Inferno and Mother of Tears—came from De Quincey's essay, which was an uncredited inspiration for the film.
 There is a section in the work entitled "Levana and Our Ladies of Sorrow".
 The piece asserts that just as there are three Fates and three Graces, there are three Sorrows: "Mater Lacrymarum, Our Lady of Tears", "Mater Suspiriorum, Our Lady of Sighs", and "Mater Tenebrarum, Our Lady of Darkness".

 Daria Nicolodi helped Argento write the screenplay for the film, which combined the occult themes that interested Argento with fairytales that were inspiring to Nicolodi, such as Bluebeard, Pinocchio, and Alice's Adventures in Wonderland.
 Nicolodi also partially based her contributions to the screenplay on a personal story her grandmother had told her, in which her grandmother had gone to take a piano lesson at an unnamed academy where she believed she encountered black magic.
 The encounter terrified her grandmother, prompting her to flee.
 This story, however, was later said by Argento to have been fabricated.
 Using Nicolodi's core ideas, Argento helped co-write the screenplay, which he chose to set at a dance academy in Freiburg im Breisgau, near the German borders with Switzerland and France.
 The lead character of Suzy Bannion was based on Snow White.
 Initially, the characters in the film were very young girls—around eight to ten years old—but this was altered when the film's producers were hesitant to make a film with all young actors.
 Additionally, the final sequence of the film was based on a dream Nicolodi had while she was staying in Los Angeles.